 Ralph Lagergren’s cell phone “protection” won’t protect him when he tries to invoke a buyback clause.
 Is he out of luck?

 When I bought a new phone recently, I called for my buyback and intended to buy a package again from ProtectCell for my new phone.
-A ProtectCell representative informed me that buybacks were only allowed 30 days past the end of the contract.
+A ProtectCell representative informed me that they only allowed buybacks 30 days past the end of the contract.
 I hadn’t ever been informed of that.
-I had been told that at the end of the two-year contract, not before it ended.
+They had told me that at the end of the two-year contract, not before it ended.

 ProtectCell claimed it had sent an email, which constituted a contract, stating all these facts.
 I did not receive any emails from their company.
 They said I was still bound legally by the contract they sent out.